Large Format Tile · Showers · Wet Rooms · Fireplace Walls

 Armstrong Building Services

-How do you make sure tile doesn’t fail?
+How do you make sure tile doesn’t crack?

 Large format tile (LFT or XL and porcelain panels look incredible, But they require precision.
 Our process focuses on flatness, waterproofing, layout planning, and the right setting systems to reduce lippage, cracking, and moisture-related issues in showers, wet rooms, floors, fireplaces, and commercial spaces.